Alishbaa-amjad/AI-/Netsol/week-2/README.md

 To strengthen practical skills in:

-* Data Analysis & Visualization
+* 📊 Data Analysis & Visualization
-* Statistical Thinking for AI/ML
+* 🧠 Statistical Thinking for AI/ML
-* Exploratory Data Analysis (EDA)
+* 🔍 Exploratory Data Analysis (EDA)

 and build a strong foundation for Machine Learning projects.

+---

+## 🧾 Conclusion

+Week 2 helped me build a solid base in **statistics and data analysis**.
+I learned how to clean data, visualize patterns, and apply statistical techniques to extract meaningful insights.

+This week played an important role in developing my understanding of **data-driven decision making**, which is essential for future AI/ML tasks.

 ---